Cobi and Petra: Cobi

 Before creating Cobi, Mariscal had first attempted a shrimp mascot that "looked stupid on a bicycle" and a sheep dog mascot that looked too much like an ape, according to the Associated Press.
-He settled on a Catalan Sheepdog in honor of the host city of Barcelona, located in Catalonia, and chose to depict the dog with a Cubist style as a nod to Barcelonan Pablo Picasso, specifically his interpretations of Las Meninas.
+He settled on a Catalan Sheepdog in honor of the host city of Barcelona, located in Catalonia, and chose to depict the dog with a Cubist style as a nod to Pablo Picasso, specifically his interpretations of Las Meninas.
 Cobi was unveiled to the public in 1987, and his name was derived from the Barcelona Olympic Organising Committee (COOB).
-Cobi was initially criticized by Catalan people, who did not consider Mariscal to be as worthy of representing them as deceased Catalan artists such as Picasso, Joan Miró, and Gaudi.
+Cobi was initially criticized by Catalan people, who did not consider Mariscal to be as worthy of representing them as deceased Catalan artists such as Joan Miró, and Gaudí.
 Eventually the Catalan people embraced Cobi, as did many Spaniards and Olympics viewers.

 Mariscal explained, "Cobi is the first Olympic mascot to be sad, to be crying, to be depressed."
 He has a Mona Lisa smile, opposable thumb in some renderings, a nose is on the side of his head, and "a sly grin" according to Mariscal.
 "He can be a bad, a poor little boy, a druggie, a guy who is cleaning your car windows, an athlete, an idealist carrying the Olympic flag, or a disillusioned youth."
 Mariscal designed the character to have a personality that differs from the intense competitive spirit of the Olympics, saying "The best thing about Cobi is that he has the desire to live life.
 Cobi is the more relaxed part of the Olympics."

 Mariscal, age 42 at the time, had started his cartoonist career in repressive Francoist Spain before Franco's death in 1975, and risen to prominence as one of Spain's most celebrated design figures at that time.
 He was characterized as a "social critic and first-class cynic".

 Cobi's likeness was all over Barcelona, on billboards for products like Coca-Cola, Ray-Ban, and Brother typewriters, and on T-shirts, mugs, and even bottles of bath gel.
 A set of large statues in the city showed Cobi playing each of the 28 Olympic sporting events, and stores sold stuffed toys of Cobi for children.
-Gannett News Service reported: "Cobi’s picture is all over this city.
+Gannett News Service reported: "Cobi's picture is all over this city.
 On billboards, busses, flags.
 On food wrappers, Coke cans, baseball caps.
 He is inescapable as death, taxes, and horn-honking cabbies."
 The character's licensing contributed 3.59% of the cost of the Olympic Games.